 If you're looking for Federal Bureau of Prisons' policy statements for further information on prison life, the Bureau publishes program statements, which are designed to provide direction to Bureau staff on how federal regulations are to be applied at the local, regional, and national levels.

-These program statements don’t discuss the life of the prisoner per se, but do discuss systems and programs.
-These can be located in your prison’s Education Department on the Electronic Law Library computers.
+These program statements don't discuss the life of the prisoner per se but do discuss systems and programs.
+These can be located in your prison's Education Department on the Electronic Law Library computers.
 It can be extremely helpful to review these program statements as needs come up so you can better understand what the policies are and ensure they are being followed as they concern your daily life and the lives of your friends.

 For some final advice on adjusting to prison life, we recommend finding a good, middle-of-the-way group of people and sticking with them.
 You can test fellow prisoners by the fruits they bear.
 If they are getting high and drunk all the time, then that is what you can expect from them.
 You can also expect them to spend some time in the Special Housing Unit and be subjected to disciplinary proceedings.
-On the other hand, if you see that a group of prisoners are doing good things that you want to engage in (e.g., a sports league, educational classes, law work, physical fitness, etc.), then this would be a good group to try to become a part of – it’s just that simple.
+On the other hand, if you see that a group of prisoners is doing good things that you want to engage in (e.g., a sports league, educational classes, law work, physical fitness, etc.), then this would be a good group to try to become a part of – it's just that simple.